 Internships for Canadian Citizens & Permanent Residents

-Vacancy announcement for internships in multiple sections, Vancouver
+Vacancy announcement for internships in multiple sections, Vancouver (Fall 2022)

 Open to: Non-U.S. Citizen Students.
 Candidates must be enrolled in a trade school, technical or vocational institute, college, university or comparable recognized educational institute and must have completed at least two years of university-level studies.

 Due to the current exceptional circumstances surrounding the pandemic, interns should anticipate the possible need for teleworking in some capacity.
 Given the fluid and unpredictable nature of the situation, it is challenging to predict when a full return to the office will occur.
 The past two years have proven that projects by our interns can still be successfully completed remotely, and we expect this term to be a telework-office hybrid environment.